-Let’s focus on the second part, building and managing an emergency fund.
+The COVID-19 pandemic has shown us that unexpected challenges can, in fact, happen when we least expect them.
+So let’s focus on the second part, building and managing an emergency fund.

 Your emergency fund should cover at least 6 months’ worth of expenses.
-To determine this amount, add up how much you spend in a single month on things that you can’t go without (e.g. food), and the contributions you owe each month (e.g. monthly savings or a mortgage).
+To determine this amount, add up how much you spend in a single month on your needs(e.g. food), and the contributions you owe each month (e.g. monthly savings or a mortgage).

 Now you know the amount of your monthly expenses.
 Multiply that by 6 months.
 That’s your emergency fund target amount.